michaelrutherford/orthochrome/README.md

 - [x] Add a GUI
 - [x] Improve the performance of the Gaussian blur
 - [x] Improve the performance of the vignette function
+- [ ] Rename the project to reflect a more general purpose
+- [ ] Add additional effects
 - [ ] Add a function to apply scratches to image
 - [ ] Upload examples
 - [ ] Improve error handling